ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/13-Containment-Recommendations.md

 # Detection Recommendations

-The following detection rules should be implemented.
+The following detection rules should be implemented to improve the organization's ability to identify similar phishing campaigns.

+---

 ## Email Gateway